top of page

 Headstone of LAC William Bartlett (6 Armoured Car Company)

-Peter Reichelt recently contacted me regarding a photograph he found in his father's collection - a snapshot taken in the nineteen-twenties, while the Hinaidi RAF Peace Cemetery (later renamed the Ma'Asker Al Raschid RAF Cemetery) was still part of the Hinaidi Cantonment, under the protection of the Royal Air Force.
+Peter Reichelt recently contacted me regarding a photograph he found in his father's collection - a snapshot taken in the nineteen-twenties, while the Hinaidi RAF Peace Cemetery (later renamed the Ma'Asker Al Raschid RAF Cemetery) was still part of the RAF Hinaidi Cantonment, under the protection of the Royal Air Force.
 The men standing behind Willian Bartlett's headstone (Plot 3 Row H Grave 4) are dressed in the uniform of the RAF Armoured Car Companies.
 On the right in the photograph is the headstone of Flying Officer Ellis Reid of 1 Squadron RAF (Plot 3 Row H Grave 5) and the headstone on the left is for Alexander Noble (Plot 3 Row H Grave 3), a private in the Bedfordshire and Hertfordshire Regiment.
 Peter has kindly permitted me to reproduce the photograph here.
 To see the exact location of each of these graves, please click HERE to see a diagram of the cemetery.

 Grave of LAC William Bartlett 6 Armoured Car Company, at Hinaidi RAF Cemetery (Ma'Asker)